Rouf railway station

-Rouf railway station (Σιδηροδρομικός Σταθμός Ρουφ) is a station on the Piraeus–Platy railway line in Rouf, a neighbourhood of Athens Central Athens, located on the borders of the municipalities of Athens and Tavros.
+Rouf railway station (Σιδηροδρομικός Σταθμός Ρουφ) is a station on the Piraeus–Platy railway line in Rouf, a neighbourhood of Athens, located on the borders of the municipalities of Athens and Tavros.
 Originally opened on 30 June 1884 it was rebuilt to serve Athens Suburban Railway lines when this section came into operation in June 2007.
-It owes its name to the area of Rouf, named after a Bavarian businessman who once owned the land in the 19th Century.
+It owes its name to the area of Rouf, named after a Bavarian businessman who once owned the land in the 19th century.

 History

-The Station opened in its original form on 30 June 1884 on what was the Piraeus, Athens and Peloponnese line (or SPAP) build to connect Piraeus and Athens.
-In the early 20th Century, a large freight depot was built alongside the station and was the main freight base of the Greek railways.
+The station opened in its original form on 30 June 1884 on what was the Piraeus, Athens and Peloponnese line (or SPAP) build to connect Piraeus and Athens.
+In the early 20th century, a large freight depot was built alongside the station and was the main freight base of the Greek railways.
 In 1920 Hellenic State Railways or SEK was established; however, many railways, such as the SPAP continued to be run as a separate company, becoming an independent company once more two years later.

 Due to growing debts, the SPAP came under government control between 1939 and 1940.
 During the Axis occupation of Greece (1941–44), Athens was controlled by German military forces, and the line was used for the transport of troops and weapons.
 During the occupation (and especially during the German withdrawal in 1944), the network was severely damaged by both the German army and Greek resistance groups.
 The track and rolling stock replacement took time following the civil war, with regular services resumeing around 1948.
 In 1954 SPAP was nationalized once more.
 In 1962 the SPAP was amalgamated into SEK.
 In 1970, OSE became the legal successor to the SEK, taking over responsibilities for most of Greece's rail infrastructure.
 On 1 January 1971, the station and most of the Greek rail infrastructure were transferred to the Hellenic Railways Organisation S.A., a state-owned corporation.
 Freight traffic declined sharply when the state-imposed monopoly of OSE for the transport of agricultural products and fertilisers ended in the early 1990s.
 Many small stations of the network with little passenger traffic were closed down.

 In 2001 the infrastructure element of OSE was created, known as GAIAOSE; it would henceforth be responsible for the maintenance of stations, bridges and other elements of the network, as well as the leasing and the sale of railway assists.
 In 2003, OSE launched "Proastiakos SA", as a subsidiary to serve the operation of the suburban network in the urban complex of Athens during the 2004 Olympic Games.
 In 2005, TrainOSE was created as a brand within OSE to concentrate on rail services and passenger interface.